Watchers Council – Slayer Rec Room – Moments Later

 Drachen let out a massive growl, wiping the river of blood from his nose.
 “For that…you will suffer.”

 Drachen charged the slayer, fangs bared.
-Kennedy anticipated the move, leaping into the air, twisting her body in a flip.
+Kennedy anticipated the move, leapt into the air and twisted her body in a flip.
 She kicked off a nearby tree and reversed her path, slamming into the stunned vampire with a heavy boot in the back.
 She landed on her feet and smiled down at the fallen vamp.
-"I thought you were this big bad evil, but you’re more like a rabid dog."
+“I thought you were this big bad evil, but you’re more like a rabid dog.”

 Drachen’s eyes burned with fury.
 “Enough!” he shouted.